Sarah Steelman: State Senate

-In 1998, Steelman ran against incumbent Democratic State Senator Michael Lybyer, a popular incumbent who was running for a fifth term.
+In 1998, Steelman ran against incumbent Democratic State Senator Michael Lybyer, who was popular and running for a fifth term.
 In his previous re-election campaign in 1994, Lybyer defeated State Representative Merrill Townley with 55% of the vote, despite the national Republican wave that year.
-However, in 1998, Steelman defeated Lybyer by a 58% to 42% margin.
+In 1998, Steelman defeated Lybyer by a 58% to 42% margin.
 Steelman represented Callaway, Osage, Gasconade, Maries, Phelps, Crawford, Texas, and Dent counties.
 In 2002, she won re-election with 71% of the vote.

-Steelman endorsed John McCain for president in 2000, and briefly considered running for the U.S. Senate in November 2002 against Senator Jean Carnahan, but instead she opted to run for re-election to her seat in the state Senate.
+Steelman endorsed John McCain for president in 2000.
+She briefly considered running for the U.S. Senate in November 2002 against Senator Jean Carnahan, but instead she opted to run for re-election to her seat in the state Senate.

 State Treasurer

 In 2004, Steelman ran for State Treasurer of Missouri.
 In the Republican primary, she won a plurality of vote (39%) and defeated State Representative Blaine Luetkemeyer, businessman Tom Klein, State Senator Anita Yeckel, Chaplain Al Hanson, businessman Will Pundmann, and former State Representative Chet Boeke.
 In the general election, she defeated Democrat Mark Powell, Mayor of Arnold, Missouri, with 51% of the vote.
 She became the second woman elected to that post, succeeding Nancy Farmer.

 Although several leaders in the Missouri Republican Party (including former Governor Matt Blunt, Lt.
 Gov. Peter Kinder, former House Speaker Rod Jetton, and former U.S. Senator Jim Talent) had indicated their support for Mitt Romney in 2008, Steelman reportedly was "leaning toward McCain again in 2008."

 Steelman was the first major convert to "Divest Terror", a Terror-free investing strategy of the Center for Security Policy that enjoys some national following.
 As Steelman implements it, the program invests in funds that divest assets in North Korea, Iran, Syria, and Sudan.
 In her capacity as an ex officio board member of a pension system for Missouri government workers, she requested similar divestments from countries on the State Sponsors of Terrorism list.
 However, the St. Louis Post-Dispatch reported that Steelman's personal investments failed to comply with this policy.